MC-Kangan/Embedded-C-for-Microcontrollers-Individual-Project/README.md

 Please use this GitHub repo to manage your software development and submit your individual project code.

-## Functionality
+## Program Setup Guild

-1. The program has two mode, test and normal mode.
+1. The program has two modes, Test and Normal mode.
 In the Test mode, each hour will be displayed in seconds on the LED array(1h = 1s).
 In the Normal mode, each hour will be displayed in actual hours on the LED array (1h = 3600s).

 2. Before running the program, the user has to input the current time into the variable 'hour' and 'minute', the default timing is 0:00.